michaeljwilt/titanic/README.md

-Thanks for chekcing out my project!
+## Thanks for checking out my project!

-In this machine learning model we take will attempt to find our best variables to predict sruvival rate for passengers of the Titanic.
+In this *machine learning model* we take will attempt to find our best variables to predict sruvival rate for passengers of the Titanic.

 Which could be a better predictor of seasons long tv shows?
 Let's find out!